Skip to main content

 • auditory cortex (acoustic processing)

-• Interpretation of information according to visual memory and language comprehension
+• Interpretation of information based on visual memory and language comprehension

-The cerebral cortex as a 3D animation at dasGehirn.info
+The cerebral cortex as a 3-D animation on dasGehirn.info

 • connects the two hemispheres

-The corpus callosum as a 3D animation at dasGehirn.info
+The corpus callosum as a 3-D animation on dasGehirn.info

 Cingulate gyrus